 Conclusion

 Mastering the proper placement of the apostrophe when referring to years is crucial for clear and professional writing.
-Because of that, remember, the apostrophe indicates omission and should always precede the abbreviated year, as in "'80s. " Avoid using it when writing out the full year or pluralizing it to refer to a decade.
-By understanding and applying these rules, you can check that your writing is accurate, concise, and easily understood.
+Remember, the apostrophe indicates omission and should always precede the abbreviated year, as in "'80s."
+Avoid using it when writing out the full year or pluralizing it to refer to a decade.
+By understanding and applying these rules, you can make sure your writing is accurate, concise, and easily understood Most people skip this — try not to.
+That alone is useful..

 Now that you've armed yourself with this knowledge, take the next step and review your past writing.
-On top of that, identify any instances where you might have misused the apostrophe with years and correct them.
-Share this article with your friends and colleagues to help them improve their grammar skills.
-By working together, we can all contribute to clearer and more effective communication Practical, not theoretical..
+Here's the thing — share this article with your friends and colleagues to help them improve their grammar skills.
+Still, identify any instances where you might have misused the apostrophe with years and correct them.
+By working together, we can all contribute to clearer and more effective communication.